Gaussian fluctuations for linear spectral statistics of large random covariance matrices: Introduction

 \subsection{Non-Gaussian entries}

-The presence of matrix $R_n$ yields interesting phenomena at the CLT level when considering entries with non-Gaussian fourth moment: terms proportionnals to the fourth cumulant and to ${\textstyle |\E (X_{11}^n)^2|^2}$ appear in the asymptotic variance (described in Section \ref{sec:variance-breakdown}); however their convergence is not granted under usual assumptions (roughly, under the convergence of $R_n$'s spectrum), mainly because these extra-terms also depend on the eigenvectors of $R_n$.
+The presence of matrix $R_n$ yields interesting phenomena at the CLT level when considering entries with non-Gaussian fourth moment: terms proportional to the fourth cumulant and to $|\mathbb{E}(X_{11}^n)^2|^2$ appear in the asymptotic variance (described in Section~\ref{secvariance-breakdown}); however, their convergence is not granted under usual assumptions (roughly, under the convergence of $R_n$'s spectrum), mainly because these extra terms also depend on the eigenvectors of $R_n$.
 As a consequence, such terms may not converge unless some very strong structural assumption over $R_n$ (such as $R_n$ diagonal) is made.
 This lack of convergence has consequences on the description of the fluctuations.

-Denote by $L_n(f)$ the (approximately) centered version of the linear statistics \eqref{eq:linear-spectral-statistics}, to be properly defined below.
-Instead of expressing the CLT in the usual way, i.e. (${\scriptstyle \xrightarrow[]{\mathcal D}}$ stands for the convergence in distribution):
+Denote by $L_n(f)$ the (approximately) centered version of the linear statistics~\eqref{eqlinear-spectral-statistics}, to be properly defined below.
+Instead of expressing the CLT in the usual way, that is ($\displaystyle\mathop{\rightarrow}^{\mathcal{D}}$ stands for the convergence in distribution)

-for some well-defined parameters ${\mathcal B}^f_\infty,\Theta^f_\infty$, we prove that the distribution of the linear statistics $L_n(f)$ becomes close to a family of Gaussian distributions, whose parameters (mean and variance) may not converge.
+for some well-defined parameters ${\mathcal B}^f_\infty,\Theta ^f_\infty$, we prove that the distribution of the linear statistics $L_n(f)$ becomes close to a family of Gaussian distributions, whose parameters (mean and variance) may not converge.
 More precisely, we establish that there exists a family of Gaussian random variables ${\mathcal N}({\mathcal B^f_n}, \Theta^f_n)$, such that

-where $\dlp$ denotes the Lévy-Prohorov distance (and in particular metrizes the convergence of laws).
-Details are provided in Section \ref{sec:convergence-preliminary} and the fluctuation results are stated in Theorem \ref{lemma:main} (for the resolvent $f(\lambda)=(\lambda-z)^{-1}$) and Theorem \ref{th:non-analytic} (for $f$ of class $C^3$, the space of functions with third continuous derivative).
+where $d_{\mathcal{LP}}$ denotes the L\'{e}vy--Prohorov distance (and in particular metrizes the convergence of laws).
+Details are provided in Section~\ref{secconvergence-preliminary} and the fluctuation results are stated in Theorem~\ref{lemmamain} [for the resolvent $f(\lambda )=(\lambda-z)^{-1}$] and Theorem~\ref{thnon-analytic} (for $f$ of class $C^3$, the space of functions with third continuous derivative).

-From a technical point of view, the analysis of the extra-term proportionnal to the fourth cumulant requires to cope with quadratic forms of the resolvent (counterpart of isotropic Mar\v cenko-Pastur law).
-We provide the needed results in Section \ref{sec:proof}.
+From a technical point of view, the analysis of the extra term proportionnal to the fourth cumulant requires to cope with quadratic forms of the resolvent (counterpart of isotropic Mar\v{c}enko--Pastur law).
+We provide the needed results in Section~\ref{secproof}.